danielwilliamszone/services-example/README.md

 `npm i git+https://git@github.com/danielwilliamszone/services-example.git#v1.0.6`

+Tagged releases can be found on the *Releases* tab of the GitHub repo UI or by running `git tag -l`.

-Which adds it to the `package.json` using the repo name:
+Installing from GitHub url adds it to the `package.json` using the repo name:

 ```
 "dependencies": {